 Though this dynamic leaves a lot of options at the consumers' disposal, it can be confusing to determine what the real world applications are between the differences in phones.
 The disparity can exist in anything from battery sizes to chipsets and from cameras to operating systems.

 That said, selecting a phone can still be a challenging task despite the plethora of options.
 Several aspects like the hardware, software, optimisations and after-sales support still matter.
-While some companies can have the best specs on paper in a given price range, the lack of software optimisation can make those phones a poor option compared to others.
+While some companies may have the best specs on paper in a given price range, the lack of software optimisation can make those phones a poor option compared to others.

 In this post, we look at some of the best value for money options under Rs 20,000.

 The best budget phone in the market